anirbanbasu/ollama-downloader/README.md

 The `auto-config` command is **experimental** to display the inferred configuration for the variables `ollama_server.url`, `ollama_library.models_path` and `ollama_library.user_group`.

+_Note that the `auto-config` output may be wrong.
+Use with caution!_

 Running `uv run od auto-config --help` displays the following.

 ```bash